Entanglement dynamics in random media: Quantum entanglement in the presence of light-cone fluctuations

 It is possible to find an explicit expression for the concurrence, yet cumbersome, for a generic value of $\kappa$.
 For the sake of clarity we will not display such an expression here.
 In this case we will limit ourselves to a qualitative numerical description.
 The behavior of the concurrence as a function of the proper time $\tau$ of the atoms is depicted in Fig.~\ref{1} below.
 We choose the polarizations of the atoms such that

 The conclusions are not qualitatively affected by considering an arbitrary configuration for the atomic polarizations.
 Observe the reduction in the entanglement decay as the intensity of disorder increases.
 Even though we do not observe a specific value for the disorder strength such that the concurrence remains constant for all $\tau$ as above, we do find a certain critical value for $\sigma^2$ from which the concurrence indicates creation of entanglement within a given proper time interval.
-In this case once again one must accept a sort of fine tuning between $\omega_0$ and $\sigma^2$ for a particular observational time interval so that the concurrence produces real values less than one.
+Once again one must accept a sort of fine tuning between $\omega_0$ and $\sigma^2$ for a particular observational time interval so not to spoil the complete positivity of the time evolution.
+In the case of completely positive maps we are assured that the concurrence produces real values less than one.